 Eligible Services - House

-To be eligible for the tax credit, the services must be either pay-per-use or provided under a contract.
-They cannot, however, be provided by your spouse or a dependant.
+Some home-support services are eligible for the tax credit.
+The services can be pay-per-use or provided under a contract, but they cannot be provided by your spouse or a dependant.

 The services can be provided by a business (for example, a self-employed person, a co-operative or a business in the social economy sector) or by a person you employ and who issues you an invoice.